English language in Puerto Rico: Education

-The same 21 February 1902 law that ordered the use of both English and Spanish as co-official languages in the government of Puerto Rico also made English the obligatory language of instruction in Puerto Rican high schools.
-In 1946, Vito Marcantonio introduced legislation to restore Spanish as the language of instruction in Puerto Rican schools asking President Truman to sign the bill, "in the name of the children of Puerto Rico who are being tortured by the prevailing system…to fight cultural chauvinism and to correct past errors."
+The same February 21, 1902 law that ordered the use of both English and Spanish as co-official languages in the government of Puerto Rico also made English the obligatory language of instruction in Puerto Rican high schools.
+In 1946, Vito Marcantonio introduced legislation to restore Spanish as the language of instruction in Puerto Rican schools, asking President Truman to sign the bill, "in the name of the children of Puerto Rico who are being tortured by the prevailing system…to fight cultural chauvinism and to correct past errors."
 President Truman signed the bill.
 In 1948, schools were able to return to teaching in the Spanish language, but English was required in schools as a second language.
-In 1948, as a result of a decree by the Education Commissioner Mariano Villaronga Spanish again not became the language of instruction at schools, for all but the English course.
+In 1948, as a result of a decree by the Education Commissioner Mariano Villaronga, Spanish became the official language of instruction in schools, for all but the English course.
 The decree was binding on public schools.